-As we all know, the iPhone and iPad have added the battery health function for as long a time as 2018.
+As we all know, the iPhone and iPad have added the battery health function for as long as 2018.
 You can easily see the health percentage of the mobile phone battery under the settings.
-The topic of discussion for today is why the iPhone displays battery health but android doesn’t?
+Today’s discussion topic is why the iPhone displays battery health, but Android doesn’t.

 Then we have a question, why can Apple check the battery health function, but Android can’t?

-Wrong Conceptions As to Why Android Doesn’t Display Battery Health
+Wrong Perceptions As to Why Android Doesn’t Display Battery Health

 In response to this problem, many netizens speculate that the domestic Android device is charging too fast.
-You must know that the charging of Apple mobile phones is very slow.
+You must know that the charging of Apple mobile phones is prolonged.
 In the past few years, they have been using the ancestral 5V1A.
 Only in recent years have they started to use fast charging.
-The highest is that the iPhone13 Pro Max just released this year supports 27W charging.
+The highest is that the iPhone13 Pro Max, released this year supports 27W charging.

 Real Reason Why Android Doesn’t Display Battery Health

-Regarding this issue, as early as last year, Zhang Xuan, the product manager of OnePlus, said that peoples’ belief that the battery depletion/wear of Android phones will be more extreme than that of iPhone is erroneous.
+Regarding this issue, as early as last year, Zhang Xuan, the product manager of OnePlus, said that people’s belief that the battery depletion/wear of Android phones will be more extreme than that of iPhones is erroneous.

-I will be briefly discussing the reason why we don’t yet have battery life/health calculation on android phones.
-In no particular order.
+I will briefly discuss why we don’t yet have battery life/health calculations on Android phones, in no particular order.

 1. Apple Display of Battery Health Could be Tag A sham

-The Way Apple Implement Battery health on iPhones is not representative of the actual individual battery health of their devices out there.
+The Way Apple Implement Battery health on iPhones is not representative of the individual battery health of their devices.

-Apple uses the base percentage for battery health which is based on Apple’s rated capacity instead of the individual battery’s actual performance and usage.
+Apple uses the base percentage for battery health based on Apple’s rated capacity instead of the individual battery’s actual performance and usage.

 In real-world usage, your iPhone’s battery capacity could be in a worse condition than displayed by Apple.

-Zhang Xuan himself also admitted that the core of the iPhone is the accuracy of the iOS and battery calibration.
-Sadly, Android is not doing well in this regard, and it is not accurate in terms of resources usage calibration.
-And this is one of the major reasons why Android does not do this function.
+Zhang Xuan also admitted that the iPhone’s core is the iOS’s accuracy and battery calibration.
+Sadly, Android is not doing well in this regard and is not accurate regarding resource usage calibration.
+And this is one of the major reasons Android does not do this function.

-However, this doesn’t make android batteries pooer than that of iPhone(especially high-end android).
-For instance, the OnePlus mobile phone has an 800-cycle long-life battery counts (at 800 cycles, the battery health of one plus will not be not less than 80%).
+However, this doesn’t make Android batteries pooer than that of iPhone(especially high-end Android).
+For instance, the OnePlus mobile phone has an 800-cycle long-life battery count (at 800 cycles, the battery health of o=OnePlus will not be not less than 80%).

 3. Apple Integrated Battery to Silence User complaining About Performance Issues With Older iPhones

-The battery health feature on the iPhone was originally set up because everyone was dissatisfied with Apple’s underclocking of the old iPhones.
+The battery health feature on the iPhone was initially set up because everyone was dissatisfied with Apple’s underclocking of the old iPhones.

 Android phones do not need to add this function because the quality of Android devices has improved significantly in recent years.

 As long as Android phones are used properly, they can easily last up to 3 or 4 years on the original battery.
-To be honest, I haven’t had the need to change my Samsung galaxy phones’ battery even after two years of demanding usage.
+I haven’t needed to change my Samsung Galaxy phone’s battery even after two years of demanding usage.

-On the contrary, I was forced to replace my iPhone X’s battery after a year and 2 months because the performance dropped unbearably.
+On the contrary, I was forced to replace my iPhone X’s battery after a year and two months because the performance dropped unbearably.

-What’s more, according to statistics, the frequency of people’s replacement of mobile phones is generally every 2 years, and the current mobile phone configuration is more than enough to meet this condition.
+According to statistics, the frequency of people’s replacement of mobile phones is generally every two years, and the current mobile phone configuration is more than enough to meet this condition.

-4. Displaying Battery Health Can Make Users Be Anxious While Using The Phone
+4. Displaying Battery Health Can Make Users Anxious While Using The Phone

-Looking at it from another angle, allowing users to be able to easily view the battery health of their phones is actually adding to the user’s battery anxiety, and they will want to check it from time to time.
+Looking at it from another angle, allowing users to view the battery health of their phones quickly adds to the user’s battery anxiety, and they will want to check it occasionally.

-I often see people searching on the Internet about how much the battery has dropped, and that it’s not normal.
-In extreme cases, some prospective users will refuse to buy a used iPhone lower than 100% battery health.
+I often see people searching the Internet about how much the battery has dropped and that it’s not normal.
+In extreme cases, some prospective users will refuse to buy a used iPhone with lower than 100% battery health.

-5. Displaying Battery Health is Capable of Allowing User to Distrust The Brand
+5. Displaying Battery Health is Capable of Allowing Users to Distrust The Brand

-Moreover, this will also cause users to distrust the brand of the mobile phone, and feel that the battery equipped is of poor quality.
-Android with its open-source OS is not even ready for this at all.
+Moreover, this will cause users to distrust the mobile phone brand and feel that the battery is of poor quality.
+Android, with its open-source OS, is not even ready for this.

-Therefore, it is better to simply not use this function, and users can use treat their phone’s battery with respect.
+Therefore, it is better not to use this function, and users can treat their phone’s battery respectfully.